EmaMiha/BattleshipsGame/README.md

 ### Features

 • Ships are randomly places on the board.

 • Player can not enter the same guess twice and can not enter the cordinates outside of the board.

 ### Testing

 • I've manually tested the project in my local terminal and the Code Institute Heroku terminal.

 • I've tried to test it on PEP8online.com but it didn't work out, so I made it on pythonchecker.com and no erors were returned.

 ![Testing](/images/Testing.png)

+### Deployment

+The project was deployed using Code Institute's mock terminal on Heroku:

+• Clone the repository

+• Create the new Heroku app

+• Set the buildbacks to Python and NodeJS

+• Link the Hiroku app to the GitHub repository

+• Click on Automatic or Manual Deploy

+#### Credits

+• Code Institute for the deployment terminal